GIA Conference Session Guidelines

 I Have Another Idea (A.K.A.
 Other)

 If your preferred format is not listed above or you have a new idea for convening attendees in a space for justice and learning, you are welcome to get creative and offer an alternative format.
-The new format should not exceed 4 speakers.
+The new format should not exceed four speakers.
 As you tap into your creativity, please be mindful of the material and technological limitations that the session may encounter.

 Session Lengths

-- 10-minutes (pechakucha style idea shares)
+- 10 minutes (pechakucha style idea shares on-site)

-- 120-minutes (workshop or offsite session)
+- 120 minutes (workshop or off-site session)

 Session Costs